How to Overcome Dental Staffing and Job Satisfaction Issues

 • Technology is playing a part in helping fill the gaps.

-The dental workforce in the U.S. shrunk by three percent during the pandemic.
-Circumstances have since evolved.
-Yet, some dental professionals have not opted to go back to their original place of work.
+The dental workforce in the U.S. saw a slight dip of three percent during the pandemic.
+Things have changed since then, but some dental professionals have chosen not to return to their previous workplaces.

-According to an ADA survey, many people voluntarily left their positions.
-That includes 62 percent of dental assistants and 80 percent of dental hygienists.
-More than half of dental hygienists and dental assistants showed satisfaction in their role.
-Meanwhile, some dental assistants (7 percent) and hygienists (8 percent) reported low satisfaction.
+Based on an ADA survey, quite a few folks decided to leave their jobs.
+This includes 62 percent of dental assistants and 80 percent of dental hygienists.
+On a brighter note, more than half of the dental hygienists and dental assistants are happy with their roles.
+However, a small number of dental assistants (7 percent) and hygienists (8 percent) did express some dissatisfaction.

 Female doctor leading a medical team at the hospital